RebecaCamilo/Design-patterns/README.md

 ### Repository Structure
 Each directory in this repository represents an independent POC project for a specific design pattern.
-Within each directory, you will find a detailed README explaining the purpose of the pattern, execution instructions, and usage examples.
+Within each directory, you will find a detailed README explaining the purpose of the pattern and usage example.